-Considering the spatial distribution of the eigenenergies of unstable modes, it is possible to investigate the local mechanical stability.
-Thus, we next study the energy profile $\Lambda(r)$~\cite{Shimada2018Spatial,Shimada2021Spatial,Shimada2020Gas} of the most unstable mode.
-The energy profile is a function of the distance $r$ from the particle that has the most negative local harmonic energy $\delta E_i$ for a given mode~\cite{Shimada2018Spatial}.
-Such a particle often has the largest norm of the mode and thus it can also be understood as a core.
-The energy profile $\Lambda(r)$ is the partial harmonic energy of the mode integrated from the core to the distance $r$.
-In other words, $\Lambda(r)$ is the harmonic energy that the mode would have if the system were cut at a distance $r$ from the core, and thus $\Lambda(r\to\infty)$ converges to the eigenvalue of the mode, see Refs.~\cite{Shimada2018Spatial,Shimada2021Spatial,Shimada2020Gas} for the complete definition.
-Figure~\ref{fig:energy} shows the results for $N=128000$ at the same values of $W$ as in Fig.~\ref{fig:decay}.
-In Fig.~\ref{fig:energy}(a), the energy profile of the most unstable modes averaged over the samples is plotted.
-The profile shifts upward as a whole with decreasing $W$.
-Roughly speaking, its overall shape does not change within this range of $W$.
-It starts from a negative value by definition, reaches the minimum $\Lambda_{\mr{min}}$, shows an upturn, and finally converges to the average eigenenergy.
+Figure~\ref{fig:energy} presents the results for $N=128000$ at the same values of $W$ as in Fig.~\ref{fig:decay}.
+Figure~\ref{fig:energy}(a) shows the average energy profile of the most unstable modes.
+Roughly speaking, the overall shape of the profile does not change within this range of $W$ and it only shifts upward as a whole with decreasing $W$.
+It starts from a negative value by definition, reaches a minimum $\Lambda_{\mr{min}}$, shows an upturn, and finally converges to the average eigenenergy.
 The length at which the energy profile reaches its minimum $\Lambda_{\mr{min}}$ is a useful definition of the localization length.
+The unstable localized modes are interpreted as defects with the energy scale $\Lambda_{\mr{min}}$, similar to the modes observed in saddle configurations~\cite{Coslovich2019localization,Shimada2021Spatial}.
 Figure~\ref{fig:energy}(a) indicates that the localization length of the most unstable mode is determined in the early stage of the dynamics.
 This behavior should be compared with the results in Ref.~\cite{Chacko2019Slow}, that is, the size of the hot spots increases with time.
-Probably non-affine displacements in a hot spot involve surrounding particles and thus the size appears to grow in the late stage because the surrounding far field develops as shown in Fig.~\ref{fig:decay}.
+Probably non-affine displacements in a hot spot involve surrounding particles and thus its size appears to grow in the late stage because the surrounding far field develops as shown in Fig.~\ref{fig:decay}.